jonathonmarsh/jonathonmarsh.github.io/pages/islands/Hebrides.md

 Pictures from Vatersay are **<a href="{{ site.url }}{{ site.baseurl }}/islands/vatersay">here. ›</a>**
 Pictures from Barra are **<a href="{{ site.url }}{{ site.baseurl }}/islands/barra">here. ›</a>**

-Day 2
+**Day 2 Ardhmor, Barra to Howmore, South Uist 39.2km**

 One of the nicer days of the whole trek.
 It began with a short run to the ferry terminal.
 Quite a lot of cyclists going over to Eriskay, although one young woman was blown over within a minute of arrival.
 A brief, but interesting run across Eriskay, then over the causeway to South Uist.
 Stayed in the lovely Gatliff Howmore hostel, with some interesting company, including a man taking an otter census on South uist, a mother and daughter with a camper van, a Spanish lady who was walking part of the trail and an Australian man who was also walking part of the trail.

 Pictures from Eriksay are **<a href="{{ site.url }}{{ site.baseurl }}/islands/eriksay">here. ›</a>**
 Pictures from South Uist are **<a href="{{ site.url }}{{ site.baseurl }}/islands/southuist">here. ›</a>**

-Day 3
+**Day 3 Howmore, South Uist to Balivanich, Benbecula 38km**

 Quite a bit of pathless blanket bog and calf deep mud or water, so slow going at times.
 No rain until after I'd finished and some beautiful views of heather, lochs and mountains and several miles of running along white sandy beach.
-Five and a half hours to cover 38k, not exactly quick.
+My GPS watch ran out of battery a couple of miles short of Balivanich.

 Pictures from Benbecula are **<a href="{{ site.url }}{{ site.baseurl }}/islands/benbecula">here. ›</a>**

-Day 4
+**Day 4 Balivanich, Benbecula to Lochmaddy, North Uist 35.6km**

-Three islands today, Benbecula, grimsay and North Uist.
+Three islands today, Benbecula, Grimsay and North Uist.
 A lot of tedious running along the A road (only way to take the causeway between islands) and a lot of what was in between was very boggy.

 The view from the top of Ruabhal is astonishing.
 Only 120m high, but it gives a view over dozens of islands and hundreds of lochs, a real 360 degree panorama of the Hebrides, with a rainbow too.
 Definitely a highlight of the run.